emski/login/README.md

 host_locator
 ============

 This is an Angular.js based web application.
-It uses Node.js as a backend to serve static resources as well as to perform compiling ceremony using Grunt.js.
-The responsive presentation is based on Twitter Bootstrap.
+It uses Node.js as a backend to serve static resources as well as to perform coffee and less compiling using Grunt.js.

 # Installation